 Satsang Vidyalaya, the school for underprivileged children at Madanapalle provides free education to rural children belonging to the tribal area of Sugali Thanda.
 You can sponsor the education of one of these children at a cost of INR 20,000 per annum.
-You can also sponsor a meal for all the children with INR 5000.
-For details please go to this link
+You can also sponsor a special meal for the children.
+To donate, please click here.

 Contribute in other ways

 If you are a doctor, you can contribute towards promotion of health and hygiene among rural children at the Satsang Vidyalaya.
 If you are a scientist or a musician or a professional ready to volunteer your time, you can conduct a learning or orientation session for students at the Peepal Grove School at Sadum.
 These are a few examples of how you can contribute to our mission.
-For more information Contact Us and see the Satsang Vidyala and PGS websites.
+For more information, contact us at email@example.com.

 Participate in talks and retreats